AI-LLM/Turbulence-Benchmark/notes/A Problem of CodeLlama.md

     return result
 ```

 It uses the start:stop+1 method more consistently to achieve a higher accuracy rate.
-Of course, comparing non-quantized with quantized versions and larger scale parameters still requires multiple repeated complete tests like those in the paper to reduce probabilistic errors.
+Of course, comparing non-quantized with quantized versions and larger scale parameters still requires multiple repeated systematic tests like those in the paper to reduce probabilistic errors.

 ## Rephrasing